 Tax laws limit how much money you can contribute to the Plan each year.
 The limit applies, as an aggregate limit, to all Before-Tax Contributions from your eligible pay that you make to all 401(k) plans qualified in Puerto Rico to which you contribute during a calendar year.
 The limit may be adjusted each year for inflation in accordance with announcements made by the IRS and incorporated by the PR-Code.
-The limit for 2021 is \$15,000.
-For those eligible, Catch-up Contributions are limited to \$1,500 for 2021.
+The limit for 2024 is \$15,000, unless you are eligible for Catch-Up Contributions, in which case the limit is \$16,500 for 2024.
+This limit does not include rollover contributions.